 Chris is an APIL accredited accidents abroad specialist and assessor.
-He is a member of the Travel and Tourism Lawyers Association, APIL and PEOPIL, and secretary to the APIL International Special Interest Group.
+He is a member of the Travel and Tourism Lawyers Association, APIL and PEOPIL, and Coordinator of the APIL International Special Interest Group.

 Chris regularly comments on travel law issues and has appeared on the BBC.
 He has written for the New Law Journal, the Law Society Gazette, International Travel Insurance Journal and City AM.